vatpac-technology/sops/docs/enroute/brisbane/INL.md

 | NSA  | [No^](#arrivals-via-bn)   |     | Descent not below `F190` |
 | SDY  | LAMSI | All |       |

+Arrivals from the north shall be given initial descent to not below `F190`. **BN TCU** will issue final descent.

 Arrivals from other sectors should be issued with descent and tracking instructions appropriate for the runway configuration, following [coordination](#bn-tcu).

 ##### Arrivals via BN